 Price is the core element of financial products.
 The purpose of a fundraiser selling a financial product is to obtain income equivalent to the price of the product, and the investment amount of the investor is exactly equal to the price of the financial product it purchases.

-The purpose of an investor's investment in the product is to obtain a gain equal to or higher than that price.
+The purpose of an investor's investment in the product is to obtain a profit equal to or higher than that price.

 The rate of return represents the percentage of the investment that the product brings to investors.
 It is the rate of return calculated according to the original terms of the product after the end of the investment management period.